The Nest

 How Can You Tell If Your Property Could Be Further Developed?

-For an existing building, the amount of unused development rights equals the maximum amount of gross floor area permitted in the zoning lot where the building is located minus the amount of floor area utilized by the existing structure(s).
+For an existing building, the amount of unused development rights equals the maximum gross floor area permitted in the zoning lot where the building is located minus the amount of floor area utilized by the existing structure(s).

-How Are NYC’S Air Rights Transferred?
+How Are NYC’s Air Rights Transferred?

 2. Special Purpose Transfers.
 These occur when building owners from non-connected buildings transfer their rights to create a particular interest tower or similar usage item.
 For example, this was a thing for the Hudson Yards.